The Ultimate Guide to Iceland's South Coast

 Vik I Myrdal is a small coastal village found on Iceland’s South Coast, often utilized as a lunch stop and souvenir shopping destination for those partaking in a sightseeing tour.
 Some choose to stay in Vik accommodations to enjoy what the town has to offer.

 Vik i Myrdal is located directly south of Myrdalsjokull glacier, meaning it is under constant threat from the Katla volcano, which sits beneath the ice cap.
-Katla has not erupted since 1918 which, according to scientists, means the chance of a new eruption increases with each day, although it may still take years until the next one takes place.
+Katla has not erupted since 1918, which, according to scientists, means the chance of a new eruption increases with each day, although it may still take many years until the next one takes place.

-- Check out: The 7 Best Spots for Peace, Quiet & Silence in Iceland
+- Check out The 7 Best Spots for Peace, Quiet & Silence in Iceland.

-- See also: Glaciers in Iceland
+- See also: Glaciers in Iceland.

-- Learn about the Best Restaurants in Vik
+- Learn about the Best Restaurants in Vik.

-- See also: Katla Volcano Ice Caving & Glacier Hiking Tour with Transfer from Vik
+- See also: Katla Volcano Ice Caving & Glacier Hiking Tour with Transfer from Vik.

 Kirkjubaejarklaustur Village